-The Noise Control Act of 1972 (42 United States Code [U.S.C.] section 4901 et seq.) directs Federal agencies to comply with applicable Federal, state, and local noise requirements with respect to the control and abatement of environmental noise unless the activity is specifically exempted.
-The Defense Noise Working Group (DNWG) recommends the exterior 60 dB A-weighted equivalent sound level (Leq) as an initial screening criterion for long-term sources of military noise, such as aircraft, to identify schools with the potential for impacts to classroom learning due to noise (DNWG, 2013).
+Because the nearest noise sensitive receptors receptor (defined as a location where noise interferes with normal activities) is a Child Development Center, the noise impact criteria follow the DNWG guidance on classroom noise levels.
+DNWG recommends using the exterior 60 dB A-weighted equivalent sound level (Leq) as an initial screening criterion for long-term sources of military noise, such as aircraft, to identify schools with the potential for impacts to classroom learning due to noise (DNWG, 2013).
+Note that in this EA, the A is dropped for all A-weighted noise levels for brevity.
 Leq is an average sound level, typically over an 8-hour duration representing a typical school day period.
+An Leq of 60 dB provides a first indication that aircraft noise may be problematic at a specific school because this outdoor level could exceed the DNWG recommended 35 dB background classroom noise level.

 DNWG further defines the number of interfering noise events per school period (or per hour) and the total duration of time that would exceed an Lmax (maximum sound level) 75 dB as the criteria to calculate the potential for classroom impacts (DNWG, 2013).
-The DNWG classroom criteria was developed specifically for long-term aircraft noise and this action involves only temporary construction noise; however, the criteria provide a conservative approach for impacts to children from temporary noise and are used for that purpose in this analysis.
+An Lmax of 75 dB likely yields an indoor noise level of 50 dB, which is the widely accepted single event criteria threshold for classroom speech interference.
+The DNWG classroom criteria were developed specifically for long-term aircraft noise and this action involves only temporary construction noise; however, the criteria provide a conservative approach for impacts to children from temporary noise and are used for that purpose in this analysis.

 Although not applicable within NAVBASE Kitsap-Bremerton, state, county, and municipal codes set maximum permissible noise levels for actions within those agencies' regulatory authority and their jurisdiction.
 At the state level, the WAC Chapter 173-60 provides for categories of noise source and land use zones.
 The City of Bremerton municipal code outlines maximum permissible A-weighted noise levels ranging from 55 to 70 dB, depending upon the source property and receiving property zoning categories, with a 10 dB reduced limit between 10 p.m. and 7 a.m.
 (Bremerton Municipal Code 6.32).
-In this EA, the A is dropped for all A-weighted noise results for brevity.
 The maximum permissible environmental noise levels for a residential property are 60 dB from industrial originating sources.
 Exemptions to the City of Bremerton's noise limits include "sounds originating from temporary construction sites as a result of construction activity" occurring between 7 a.m. and 10 p.m.
-Similarly, the City of Port Orchard, which is south of the installation, describes examples of public noise disturbances and defines daytime exemptions between 7 a.m. and 9 p.m. for "the starting, operations or testing of construction equipment" (Port Orchard Municipal Code 9.24.050).
-Port Orchard reduces the exemption window to begin one hour later, on weekends and holidays, "8:00 a.m. to 9:00 p.m. on Saturday, Sunday, New Year's Day, Martin Luther King Jr. Day, Presidents' Day, Memorial Day, Independence Day, Labor Day, Veterans Day, Thanksgiving, and Christmas."
-Port Orchard allows for use of such equipment outside of those hours if specifically approved by the city.

-Noise sensitive receptors, defined as locations where noise interferes with normal activities associated with their use, identify locations with the greatest risk of noise impact within the ROI.
-Common noise sensitive land uses include residential, educational, health, and religious structures.
 The nearest noise sensitive receptor is the Child Development Center located approximately 300 feet east of the proposed replacement substation construction and 700 feet north of the new substation.
 Additionally, residences located outside of NAVBASE Kitsap-Bremerton to the west represent the next nearest noise sensitive receptors approximately 600 feet west of the proposed replacement substation construction and 1,300 feet west of the proposed new substation.

 The noise environment at the Child Development Center is influenced by ongoing work in the shipyard while the road traffic generates the largest source of noise in the residential areas west of NAVBASE Kitsap-Bremerton.
 Aircraft overflights generate additional noise at both noise sensitive receptors due to the nearest airfield, Bremerton National Airport, located 5 miles to the southwest.
-The Federal Aviation Administration's Visual Flight Rules Sectional Chart includes a notice to pilots to avoid flight at or below 2,900 feet above mean sea level in the vicinity of the Navy study area, so most aircraft are expected to operate above this threshold and only a small portion of flights operating in the Class B airspace would generally fly over the ROI and most at relatively high altitudes.
+The Federal Aviation Administration's Visual Flight Rules Sectional Chart includes a notice to pilots to avoid flight at or below 2,900 feet above mean sea level in the vicinity of the Navy study area, so there would be few flights over the ROI and most at relatively high altitudes.
+Noise from these aircraft activities is generally negligible within the ROI.